How taking imperfect action can lead to a more meaningful life

 What about taking imperfect action in most things you do?
 You’re taking action.
 You’re still moving forward, but it doesn’t have to be perfect.

 I can’t think about imperfect action without thinking about its sister “imperfectly perfect.”
-The concept is that everything (yep, I mean everything) can be “perfect” when you look at it through a new pair of lenses…the ones that see the perfection in the imperfection.
-Isn’t that a mind bender?!
+The concept is that everything (yep, I mean everything) can be “perfect” when you look at it from a new perspective…the one that see the perfection in the imperfection.
+Isn’t that a mind-bender?!?

 Neale Donald Walsch said it so well with “Life begins at the end of your comfort zone.”